Beach-Going & Swimming

 • Use caution when swimming in Lake Michigan.
 The bottom is uneven with holes and deep drop-offs.
 These inshore holes are very dangerous to small children and non-swimmers.

-• Parents and guardians must keep a constant watch of children in the water.
+• Parents and guardians must keep a constant watch of children in the water; young children should be within arm's reach at all times.

-• Stay out of the water when there are high, breaking waves and rip currents.
+• Stay out of the water when when waves are high.

 Two visitors swimming in the lake.